TheBuckeyeMan/Youtube_Service_4_IAC/README.md

 # Youtube_Service_4_IAC
 Infrastructure for youtube service 4.
 Infrastructure to incude ECS Cluster as well as all required roles.

+This ECS Cluster is configured to be ON-DEMAND

 ## Deployment Order for ECS Cluster
 1. Connect Module